inidus/c4h-platform-portal-backend/README.md

 ## Building for production

-To optimize the operoncloudplatform application for production, run:
+To optimize the Code4Health platform application for production, run:

     ./mvnw -Pprod clean package